Christian Gottlieb Kratzenstein: Transits of Venus

 After the first observed transit of Venus in 1619, Edmund Halley had stressed the importance of the two upcoming transits in 1761 and 1769.
 Also in the Nordic countries there was great interest in taking part in these observations.
 In Copenhagen it was the astronomers in the local observatory Rundetårn who formally were responsible for such activities.
 But in practice it was Kratzenstein who became the leader of this endeavour.
 In public lectures before the transit in 1761 he presented the theoretical background for this rare phenomenon and calculated transit times together with suggestions for suitable places of observation.

-For the first transit he thus knew that it would be important to make the measurements further nord.
+For the first transit he thus knew that it would be important to make the measurements further north.
 He thus organized an expedition to Trondheim consisting of two students.
 One of them was Thomas Bugge, who was then 20 years old and later would become an astronomer and important land surveyor in Denmark.
 The other student was Urban Bruun Aaskow, who was even younger and studied medicine.
 Because of bad weather their observations in Trondheim were of little use.
 In Copenhagen the weather conditions were much better, but there the observations in Rundetårn failed due to inaccurate clocks.

 The next transit in the summer of 1769 would take place during the night in the continental Europe and could thus not so easily be observed.
 But north of the polar circle there would be midnight sun and thus ideal for observations.
 The united kingdom Denmark-Norway could therefore make important contributions to this transit.
 Thus by a royal decree from Christian VII an expedition to the northernmost military post in Vardø was established.
 But in this process Kratzenstein was sidelined in favour of the Hungarian astronomer Maximilian Hell.
 The expedition was successful and the observations turned out to be of great value.

 A disappointed Kratzenstein had in the meantime organized a private expedition to Trondheim.
 On the way there it suffered a shipwreck where Kratzenstein saved himself by swimming ashore.
 He reached Tronheim barely in time but bad weather made meaningful observations impossible.